yujunz/gitlab.com-runbooks/troubleshooting/large-sidekiq-queue.md

 Replace the queue name with the offending one, take it from the [queue size graph](http://performance.gitlab.net/dashboard/db/sidekiq-stats?panelId=3&fullscreen)

+You can add more than 1 queue by adding `-q <queue_name>` multiple times to this command line.

 In the most recent incident (gitlab-com/infrastructure#677), we spun up 2 threads on all of the workers, resulting in around 25 processes across the fleet.